altonlee/altonlee.github.io/projects/project-1.md

 labels:
   - Group Management
   - Activity Planning
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: Although not a project related to computer science, I have learned invaluable skills that helped shape me as a person.
 ---

 <div class="ui small rounded images">